yorkulibraries/islandora/README.md

 #### /node/{node}/media

 You can issue GET requests to this endpoint to get a list of media of a node.
 It is actually a REST export, and requires the `_format` query param.
-Like the members endpoint, it can be paged, but is less likely to be neccessary as most nodes don't have that many media.
+Like the members endpoint, it can be paged, but is less likely to be necessary as most nodes don't have that many media.
 For example, to get the full list of media for a node:

 ```
 curl -v -u admin:islandora http://localhost:8000/node/1/media?_format=json